 Midway of the trail is the trestle bridge at Sunset Drive and Fingal Road, the trail veers northwest.

 The path follows Dodd Creek to Paynes Mills.
-North of Paynes Mills the trail follows scenic roads, and goes through two wooded areas.
+North of Paynes Mills the trail follows scenic roads, and goes through one wooded area.
 The trail ends on Southdel Drive connecting with the Thames Valley trail providing another 110 km of trails through London to St Marys.
 There it connects to the Avon Trail.

 Users are required to follow the marked trail.
 No bicycles, no camping, and no littering are common sense requests in the Trail User’s Code.

-The Elgin Hiking Trail is marked by blazes.
-The blazes are painted white on main trail and blue on side trails.
-They are 5 x 15 cm (2 x 6 inch) and about 5 feet off the ground on the right side.
+The Elgin Trail is marked by blazes.
+The blazes are painted white on main trail and blue on Shaw side trail.
+They are 5 x 15 cm (2 x 6 inch) and about 1.5 metres (5 feet) off the ground on the right side.